Catholic Mother’s Rule of Life

 Especially those who are struggling with living out their vocations as God intended.

-The author does an excellent job of explaining how to get our lives back on tracking following a “rule”.
 Just as religious orders follow, but tailored to our lives as wives and mothers.

 Putting it all into practice